sidbhaskar/Synapse.io/README.md

 - Natural Language Querying: Users can ask questions in plain English to retrieve data from databases.
 - AI-Powered Interpretation: Utilizes Llama 2 to understand user intent and generate accurate SQL queries.
 - Automated Visualization: Presents query results in easy-to-understand visual formats.
-- Cross-Platform Compatibility: Built with Flutter for seamless performance on both iOS and Android devices.
+- Cross-Platform Compatibility: Built with Flutter for seamless performance on Android devices.

 Synapse.io aims to democratize data access, making it possible for non-technical users to gain valuable insights from complex datasets.
 Whether in educational institutions, small businesses, or large enterprises, Synapse.io empowers users to make data-driven decisions without the need for specialized database knowledge.